 Researcher Summary

-My research is concerned with the lived experience of disrupted environments, with a particular focus on issues of social and community wellbeing.
-I examine the processes that contribute to disruption and difficulty in particular places, and seek to identify the kinds of collaborations, policies, and practices able to facilitate wellbeing within them.
+My research is concerned with the creation, maintenance and erosion of wellbeing in places.
+I have examined the processes that contribute to distress and difficulty in particular towns, cities and regions, while also working to identify the collaborations, policies and practices able to facilitate wellbeing within them.
+A particular focus in recent years has been post-disaster recovery in the city of Christchurch, New Zealand.

 My early work considered rural and urban places disrupted by economic restructuring and neoliberal welfare reform, while more recent projects have focused on disaster-affected places.
 In examining a range of disrupted environments, I have given close attention to the nature and relational constitution of spaces within these settings that some experience as supportive, enabling and even therapeutic.
 Empirical investigations in this regard have encompassed community drop-in centres, retreat centres, respite care agencies, residential care facilities, and urban community farms.